 Have you ever received a fine from DriveNow, or wondered what would happen if you did?
-We know, receiving a fine is never fun, especially for a car that you rent and not own yourself.
-On this blog, we explain you the types of fine you can receive, explain you how our team is handling them, and we also give you tips on how to avoid them 😊
+We know, receiving a fine is never fun, especially for a car that you rent and don’t own yourself.
+On this blog, we explain the types of fine you can receive, show you how our team is handling them, and also give some tips on how to avoid them 😊

-You can receive two different types of fines: from the communes (parking tickets) or from the police (speeding violations, illegal parking or other matters noticed on the streets).
-In some cases, if the police judge that the car needed to be moved away, you can also receive a towing invoice that will follow the police fine.
+There are two different types of fines: The ones from the commune (parking tickets) and the ones from the police (speeding violations, illegal parking or other matters noticed on the streets).
+In some cases, there are also towing invoices in case the police judged that the car needed to be moved away.

-The amount of the parking tickets may vary between 25€ and 100€ and the police fines starts from 50€.
+The amount of the parking tickets may vary between 25€ and 100€ while the police fines starts from 50€.
 When it comes to the towing invoice, it costs minimum 150€.

 We never like to receive these fines at DriveNow, but when we do, here’s how we deal it them.

-Parking Tickets: As soon as we receive a parking ticket from the commune, we pay it right away in order to avoid the amount being increased due to the short delay of payment.
-We notify the right customer about the parking ticket via email (with the ticket in attachment) and we automatically charge the method of payment that we have in the customer profile (credit card).
+As soon as we receive a parking ticket from the commune, we pay it right away in order to avoid the amount from being increased due to delay of payment.
+After notifying the right customer via email about the parking ticket (with the ticket in attachment), we automatically charge the method of payment entered upon registration.

-Police Fines: For police fines, we notify the right customer via email (with the fine that we received from the police in attachment) and ask the customer for the payment.
+For police fines and towing invoices, we also notify the customer concerned via email (with the fine in attachment) and will ask for the payment.
 As these fines require more administrative work, DriveNow charges an 18€ administrative fee per fine.

-If we receive a reminder from the police that the payment has not been paid in due time, we notify the customer again via email and block his/her account until the proof of payment is received.
+If we receive a reminder from the police that the payment has not been paid in due time, we notify the customer again via email and block his/her account, until proof of payment is received.
 An 18€ administrative fee will also be charged.

 If you believe you were wrongly charged, please do not hesitate to contact us at firstname.lastname@example.org and we’ll have a closer look to your situation.
 If you would like to contest a police fine, you have to address the police directly.
-The contact details will be given on the police fine you will receive in the email sent by DriveNow.
-Please note that in Belgium, the driver is responsible for the caused violation and not the car owner.
+The contact details will be given on the police fine you will receive in the email.

 It can happen that a fine is already on the car you’ve reserved.
-When this happens, simply put this fine in the glove compartment.
+Simply put this fine in the glove compartment.
 The commune will automatically send us a copy of this ticket by post.
-This fine obviously don’t concern you and will be handled by us.
+This obviously doesn’t concern you and will be handled by us.

-Also, pay attention to the indicated speed limits.
-Some communes, like Schaerbeek have a 30 km/h limit on the entire commune, while others only have restrictions for parts of the commune.
-This will not only avoid you pricey speeding tickets but it will also increase your own safety and the one of other people on the road.
+- Pay attention to the indicated speed limits.
+Some communes, like Schaerbeek have a 30 km limit on the entire commune or part of the commune.
+This will not only avoid you pricey speeding fines, but it will also increase the safety of you and the other people on the road.